Helmi-Rezgui/group-buying-platform-Nodejs/README.md

 # group-buying-platform-Nodejs
-Welcome to the backend repository of our Group Buying Platform!
+Welcome to the backend repository of my Group Buying Platform!
 This repository contains the Node.js backend code built with Express.js and MongoDB for our group buying platform.

 Technologies Used
-Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable server-side applications.
+**Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable server-side applications.
-Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+**Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-MongoDB: A NoSQL database program that uses JSON-like documents with schema.
+**MongoDB**: A NoSQL database program that uses JSON-like documents with schema.

-Getting Started
+**Getting Started**
 To get started with the backend of our group buying platform, follow these steps:

 ● Clone the Repository: Clone this repository to your local machine using the following command: